Recruitment Software

 Within six months, you are running several systems alongside the platform that was supposed to consolidate everything.
 Your consultants are entering data in multiple places.
 Your reporting is incomplete because the information is scattered.
 You are paying full subscription fees for software you are only partially using.

-Off-the-shelf platforms offer integrations through marketplaces and APIs.
+Off-the-shelf platforms offer connections through marketplaces and APIs.
 In theory, you can connect your recruitment software to your accounting system, your job boards, your background checking provider, and your payroll platform.
-In practice, these integrations are limited to what the vendor has built or approved.
-If you need a connection that does not exist in their marketplace, you are stuck.
-If the vendor deprecates an API, your integration breaks and you wait for them to fix it.
+In practice, these connections are limited to what the vendor has built or approved.
+If you need something that does not exist in their marketplace, you are stuck.
+If the vendor deprecates an API, your connection breaks and you wait for them to fix it.

 The data ownership problem